 Don’t stress out too much.
 There is a whole world of opportunities waiting for you.
 Don’t get too disheartened by rejections and ask for feedback where possible to inform and improve your future applications.
 You’ll get the role you deserve eventually!

 What’s your dream job?
-Join our panel and let us know - you’ll get 1,000 reward points when you sign up.
+Join the Student Hut Community and let us know in the paid surveys - you’ll get 1,000 reward points when you sign up.